xoox/stone/README.txt

 	``<sport>/<ext>,<ext>...''.  <ext> is:

 	udp	repeats UDP instead of TCP.

+	obf	obfuscating UDP packets with variable size extra random bytes. *No encryption applied.
+It's the peers' choice.
+                Or DTLS support should be added to stone.*

 	apop	converts POP to APOP.
 The conversion is derived from the RSA Data Security, Inc. MD5 Message-Digest Algorithm.